-Included in accounts receivable is \$280,345 (2020 - \$Nil) due from DataStream.
-Included in other income is \$231,173 (2020 - \$Nil) in shared services revenue charged to DataStream.
+Included in other income is \$465,537 (2021 - \$231,173) in shared services revenue charged to DataStream.
 These amounts were incurred in the ordinary course of business and are measured at the exchange amount.
+Amounts due from Datastream are non-interesting bearing with no fixed terms of repayment.